How Do I Develop a Personalized ACT Study Plan?

 Which Strategy Will Work Best for Me?

-It’s ok if your study plan is unique!
-Try out various strategies from the red ACT Official Guide, and see which ones work best for you (there’s no “one size fits all” approach to the ACT).
+It’s ok if your ACT study plan is unique!
+Making the most of your ACT study schedule requires adapting it to your particular needs.
+Experiment with various strategies from the red ACT Official Guide, and see which ones work best for you (there’s no “one size fits all” approach to the ACT).
 Be patient if you don’t see your scores shoot up immediately.
 The new strategies may slow you down or mess you up at first but practicing them will give you extra tools on test day.

 How Do I Know if My Study Plan Works?